Tel: +33 (0) 1 47 20 40 07

 Skin rejuvenation by LED is the interaction of light, delivered by light-emitting diodes (LEDs or LEDs), with cell receptors, thus creating a production or multiplication of collagen.
 One of the original applications of LED is Photo-Dynamic Therapy (PDT), using photoactive topicals for the treatment of acne keratosis or precancerous lesions.

-Other light-based skin treatments, including laser and pulsed light, rely on thermal effects caused to collagen, water or blood vessels to make changes in the appearance of the skin.
+Other light-based skin treatments, including laser and pulsed light, rely on thermal effects caused by collagen, water or blood vessels to make changes in the appearance of the skin.
 LED skin rejuvenation is not based on thermal energy and its tissue alterations to effect changes.
 Therefore, patients are not prone to such damage and scarring.

 Stretch marks on black skin are larger and the affected areas less usual (shoulders, inner arms).